 But for our donations to be tax deductible, they have to be cash donations made to an approved Institution of a Public Character (IPC) or the Singapore Government for causes that benefit the local community.

 Besides cash, you can also donate shares of stocks that are listed on the SGX, or unit trusts traded in Singapore.
-In order for the tax deduction to be reflected in your tax assessment for 2020, you will have to make your donation before the end of 2020.
-More details about tax deductible donations here.
+In order for the tax deduction to be reflected in your tax assessment for 2022, you will have to make your donation before the end of 2021.

 #4 Get a house (BTO) before getting engaged

 Applying for a HDB Build-To-Order (BTO) flat together — Singapore’s very own version of a proposal.
 Romantic?
 No. Practical?
 Yes.